Maritime Accident Attorneys in Corpus Christi

 Seamen and maritime workers have the right to seek compensation when the negligence of another causes their injuries.
 The presence of negligence may not always be obvious, and rarely will any employer admit to it.

-An experienced maritime accident lawyer and offshore injury attorney will use highly-qualified maritime investigators to inspect the circumstances surrounding your injury for signs of negligence, including
+An experienced attorney will use highly qualified maritime investigators to inspect the circumstances surrounding your injury for signs of negligence, including:

 - Inadequate safety training or emergency drills

 - Insufficient safety gear or damaged personal protective equipment

 - Overscheduling or insufficient break periods